x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/enable-or-disable-outlook-web-app.md

 Or

-- Run the following command in the Shell.
+- Run the following command in Exchange Online PowerShell.

   ```
   Get-CASMailbox <identity>
   ```

     If Outlook Web App is enabled, the value for the  _OWAEnabled_ property is `True`.
 If Outlook Web App is disabled, the value is `False`.